underscoreio/underscoreio/src/terms/index.md

 do not use the web sites:

- - All information, design, layout, look, graphics and computer code (collectively the "content") of these web sites is owned by or licenced by or to Underscore Consulting LLP ("we" or "us").
+ - All information, design, layout, look, graphics and computer code (collectively the "content") of these web sites is owned by or licenced by or to the companies operating under the Underscore brand ("we" or "us").
  - You are not allowed to reproduce any part of the content of these web sites, except in accordance with the copyright notice.
  - The content of these web sites, including these terms of use, is subject to change without notice.
  - The content of these web sites may contain inaccuracies or errors for which we expressly exclude liability.